clasod2736/Algorithm/0009-palindrome-number/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------

-    // secod solution: I used typical Two Pointers algorithm.
+    // secod solution: I used typical "Two Pointers" algorithm.
 Looks more intuitive than first one(just bit better time complexity)
     // Big O: O(n)

     if (x < 0) {